Abelian instances of nonabelian symplectic reduction: Examples I: Semidirect products

 \section{Examples I: Semidirect products}

-As a first class of examples, suppose that $\Ag$ is a real vector space and $\G$ is the semi-direct product group $\G=\Hg \ltimes \Ag $ for a certain connected Lie group $\Hg$ that acts by linear maps on $\Ag$.
+As a first class of examples, suppose that $\Ag$ is a real vector space and let $\G=\Hg \ltimes \Ag$ be the semidirect product group, where $\Hg$ is a connected Lie group acting linearly on $\Ag$.
 As a manifold, $\G=\Hg\times \Ag$ and the group operation on $\G$ is

 Then $\Ag$ is a regular, normal, abelian subgroup of $\G$.